CSV import utility

 column = csv.column(index[, start[, length]])

-This function fetches a column of data from the CSV and returns it
+This function fetches a column of data from the csv

 (as an array).
 Optionally you can give the row index to